Who are we?

 Euro-BioImaging is a fully distributed infrastructure managed by a Hub.
 The Hub is divided into three activity-based sections: the Seat, located in Turku (Finland) and headed by John Eriksson, Director General; the Bio-Hub, located at the EMBL in Heidelberg (Germany) and headed by Antje Keppler, Section Director of the Bio-Hub; the Med-Hub, located in Turin (Italy) and headed by Linda Chaabane, Section Director of the Med-Hub.
 The Hub Sections work together to promote Euro-BioImaging at a national and international level, prepare the Euro-BioImaging ERIC tasks and implement common strategic goals.
 The Bio-Hub represents the interests of the biological imaging community within Euro-BioImaging, while the Med-Hub represents the interests of the biomedical imaging community.

 The distributed Euro-BioImaging infrastructure builds on existing national and international facilities of excellence in imaging technologies: the Euro-BioImaging Nodes.
-The Nodes provide physical or remote access to imaging technologies across 192 imaging centres in 18 countries and the EMBL.
+The Nodes provide physical or remote access to imaging technologies across 237 imaging facilities in 18 countries and the EMBL.
 In addition to access, the Nodes deliver training and support to users at all stages of their research projects.

 A map of the current Member States in Europe, and Israel, with the distinction of the countries where the Hub is hosted (Finland, Germany, Italy).